ExpediaGroup/package-json-validator/CONTRIBUTING.md

 ### 1. Fork this repo

 You should create a fork of this project in your account and work from there.
-You can create a fork by clicking the fork button in GitHub.
+You can create a fork by clicking the fork button in GitHub. test

 ### 2. One feature, one branch